- What to Expect at UW-Platteville

 - Valid passport

-7. Practice for your visa interview.
+7. Practice for your visa interview and review this advice.
 During the interview at the embassy, you will need to prove that you will only study temporarily in the U.S. and will return home after your studies are complete.
 Answer all questions truthfully but only provide information related to the question asked.
 Be prepared to answer confidently and clearly in English:

 - Your area of study